apache/solr-sandbox/gatling-simulations/README.md

 ## Running Built-In Scenarios

 Built-in indexing scenarios will create a collection and delete it after the test completes.
+You still need to load your own configset first.

 Indexing benchmarks may be run using the command below from the repository root